andretoshioueno/wiegand-linux/README.md

 wiegand-linux
 =============

 Linux driver for reading wiegand data from GPIO.
-Tested  for ARM 9G20 (linux stamp)
+Forked from markjasonanderson/wiegand-linux

 - Ensure your arm-linux cross compiler is in your path.
-- Ensure your kernel is at the same level as this directory.
+- Adapt Makefile to point to your kernel source and set rootfs installation path.

+Tested with a beagleboneblack + 32bit with no parity bit reader